devrajbando/synthcode/Readme.md

-# 🖥️ AI-Powered Real-Time Collaborative Code Editor
+# 🖥️ synthcode: An AI-Powered Real-Time Collaborative Code Editor

 ## 🚀 Overview
 Our **AI-powered real-time collaborative code editor** is designed to bring developers together in a seamless and intelligent coding environment.
 It allows users to create and join projects, collaborate in real-time, and leverage AI-driven features to enhance their coding experience.